the-draupnir-project/planning/design/2025-10-persistent-replica-runtime.md

 Enabled protections should be intent projections.

-### Outcome replica (effect handler)
+### Outcome projection (effect handler)

-An outcome replica is a special kind of replica that records whether actions have been issued for intents.
+An outcome replica is a special kind of projection that records whether outcomes have been issued for intents.
 The semantic meaning of the outcome is not relevant, e.g. failure to ban a user is still an outcome that needs to be recorded and is the outcome of the intent.

-outcome replicas for protections are partitioned in the same way as the intent replicas, it's just the capability providers are responsible for producing the actions.

 ## Semantics